Profiles

 Since 2015, I have been an external examiner to six other medical schools; and since 2016 I have worked as an Associate for the General Medical Council, where I have been involved in the review of quality and standards in medical education at four further medical schools.
 My aim is to help institutions to improve the quality of their assessments.

-I am the inaugural chair of the Quality and Standards committee at the University of Plymouth.
+Since 2019 I have been the inaugural chair of the Quality and Standards committee at the University of Plymouth.
 As such I had responsibility throughout the COVID-19 pandemic for safeguarding the policies and regulations affecting all students (approximately 18,000 including enrolments at partner institutions) and for the quality and standard of their awards.

-Since 2019, I have been working pro bono as the inaugural chair of the southwest Regional Conduct Advisory Committee for the Ministry of Justice, overseeing conduct matters for all magistrates for 11 benches within 7 counties of England (approximately 1200 magistrates).
-I led the structural reorganisation of processes, created our first Terms of Reference, and initiated delegation of authority to establish the committee as an empowered and sustainable team.
-I am responsible for overseeing decisions about all complaints related to the conduct of magistrates across the region, and thereby maintaining public confidence in justice.
+In 2019, I was elected the inaugural chair of the southwest Regional Conduct Advisory Committee for the Ministry of Justice, working pro bono, overseeing conduct matters for all magistrates for 11 benches within 8 counties of England (approximately 1200 magistrates).
+I led the structural re-organisation of processes, created our first Terms of Reference, and initiated delegation of authority to establish the committee as an empowered and sustainable team.
+For 4.5 years I was responsible for overseeing decisions about all complaints related to the conduct of magistrates across the region, and thereby maintaining public confidence in justice.